teoparma/teoparma.github.io/README.md

 This blog is dedicated to publishing the **weekly homework assignments** and **course projects** assigned by **Professor Gastaldi**.
 Each post will include a detailed explanation of the task, any data analysis performed, and visualizations or code implementations (where applicable).

+Homeworks are visibile at the [homeworks page] (/homeworks/hmwk-page.md)

 ---

 ## 🗂️ Contents